dagraham/etm-dgraham/README.md

 Several options here deserve comment.

 * *delete* will prompt for comfirmation and, if the selected item is repeating, for whether to delete only the selected instance or the item itself, i.e., all instances.
-* *finish* applies only to unfinished task and will prompt for a datetime to use in creating an `@f` entry for the task.
+* *finish* applies only to unfinished tasks and will prompt for a datetime to use in creating an `@f` entry for the task with the current datetime as the default.
+Press
 * *reschedule* will prompt for a datetime.
 If the reminder is repeating, the provided datetime will replace the datetime of the selected instance.
 Otherwise it will be used either to replace the current value of `@s` or, if there is no `@s` entry, to create one.
 * *schedule new* will prompt for a datetime and add that instance to any other instances of the reminder.
 * *open goto* will use the system default application to open the file path or url specified in the selected reminders `@g` entry.